ninesys/Linkedin-Auth-challenge/Readme.md

 1. "you are successfully registered!", when every thing goes as expected
 2. "Please check email", when user logged in & a PIN message shotted.

+## This package is not affiliated to linkedin in any manner, this package comes with no warranty